 - Secure Shell (SSH)

-Magento Commerce Cloud uses the Debian GNU/Linux operating system and the NGINX web server.
+Adobe Commerce on cloud infrastructure uses the Debian GNU/Linux operating system and the NGINX web server.
 You cannot upgrade this software, but you can configure versions for the following:

 In the Staging and Production environments, you use Fastly for CDN and caching.
-When your environment is initially provisioned, we install the latest version of the Fastly CDN extension for Magento.
+When your environment is initially provisioned, we install the latest version of the Fastly CDN extension.
 You can upgrade the extension to get the latest bug fixes and improvements.
 See Fastly CDN module for Magento 2.
 You also have access to New Relic for performance management.

 You use the following files to configure the software versions that you want to use in your implementation.